biscuit-auth/biscuit/SPECIFICATIONS.md

 - *greater than*, defined on integers and dates, returns a boolean
 - *less or equal*, defined on integers and dates, returns a boolean
 - *greater or equal*, defined on integers and dates, returns a boolean
-- *equal*, defined on integers, strings, byte arrays, dates, symbols, set, returns a boolean
+- *equal*, defined on integers, strings, byte arrays, dates, set, returns a boolean
 - *contains* takes a set and another value as argument, returns a boolean.
 Between two sets, indicates if the first set is a superset of the second one
 - *prefix*, defined on strings, returns a boolean
 - *suffix*, defined on strings, returns a boolean